Further together

 Across rural Aotearoa, people are doing the hard yards - caring for land, livelihoods and legacy through constant change.

-That's often the part that gets overlooked.
+Often that’s the part that gets overlooked.

 A tractor inside a barn or shed working on the ground with a person nearby observing.
 There are other people on the left near some equipment, and the barn is open to a field with green hills and hay bales in the background.